spyder-ide/spyder-docs/doc/panes/editor.rst

 Code analysis and completions
 =============================

-Spyder uses the `Language Server Protocol <https://microsoft.github.io/language-server-protocol/>`_ (LSP) to provide code completion and linting for the Editor, similar to VSCode, Atom, and other popular editors/IDEs.
+Spyder uses the `Language Server Protocol <https://microsoft.github.io/language-server-protocol/>`_ (LSP) to provide code completion and linting for the Editor, similar to VSCode, Neovim, and other popular editors/IDEs.

 .. note::

-   Many issues with completion and linting are outside of Spyder's control, and are either limitations with LSP or the code that is being introspected, but some can be worked around.
+   Many issues with completion and linting are outside of Spyder's control, and are either limitations with the LSP or the code that is being introspected, but some can be worked around.
    See :ref:`code-completion-problems-ref` for troubleshooting steps.

 Python is supported out of the box, and advanced users can add completion and linting support for other languages by setting up LSP servers for them under :menuselection:`Preferences --> Completion and Linting --> Other languages`.